grayghostvisuals/practice-git/README.md

 ``git add [file]``
 Add the file you wish to place in the working tree

+``git commit -m 'the message goes here for the commit' this will commit the files from your working tree and stage them for pushing to your remote reposity.
+Think of this as a theater stage where the commits are the actors we're watching.

 ``git rebase``
 Rebase allows you to [easily change a series of commits, reordering, editing, or squashing commits together into a single commit](https://help.github.com/articles/interactive-rebase).
 *Be warned: it's considered bad practice to rebase commits which you have already pushed to a remote repo.
 Doing so may invoke the wrath of the git gods.